Veridise/stellar-auth-macro/README.md

 }
 ```

-## After applying the crate
+## After applying the macro

 After applying this crate, access control becomes explicit and self-documenting.
 Each public function clearly states whether it is unrestricted or protected, and
 under what conditions.
+This also explicitly signals developer intent with each public function,
+making it harder to miss applying access control.

 ```rust
 #[access_control]